Vikings edge Giants 27-24 on Joseph’s game-ending 61-yard FG

 Saquon Barkley’s 27-yard rush right up the middle on fourth-and-2 for the Giants (8-6-1) with 2:01 left and the ensuing 2-point conversion pass from Daniel Jones to Daniel Bellinger tied it up.

+Jefferson finished with 12 catches for 133 yards and a touchdown.
+He converted third downs four times in the second half.

+“It’s a pleasure and an honor to coach a player like that can show up in those biggest moments,” O’Connell said.

-Cousins spiked the ball, and on came Joseph for the on-target kick that had plenty of distance to spare to send the Vikings into a familiar sideline frenzy after yet another tense victory.
+Cousins quickly spiked the ball before Joseph jogged out for an on-target kick that had plenty of distance to spare to send the Vikings into a familiar sideline frenzy after yet another tense victory.

+“You could kind of feel it in the locker room just how proud everyone was of him,” O’Connell said.

-The Giants got the help they needed with losses by NFC pursuers Detroit and Seattle, but they didn’t seal the deal with the win to complete the equation of securing a wild-card spot.
+The Giants got the help they needed with losses by NFC pursuers Detroit and Seattle, but they didn’t seal the deal with the win required to secure a wild-card spot.

+“We made more mistakes than them.
+Majority of the time or not, you’re going to lose those games,” said Barkley, who rushed 14 times for 84 yards.

-Jones had 334 yards and a touchdown to Isaiah Hodgins on 30-for-42 passing, but his teammates – on offense and defense – had trouble hanging onto the ball.
+Jones had 334 yards and a touchdown to Isaiah Hodgins with one interception on 30-for-42 passing, but his teammates — on offense and defense — had trouble hanging onto the ball.

-Jones was picked off early in the fourth quarter at the Minnesota 18 when Hodgins hesitated for a step on his route and Patrick Peterson undercut him for the interception, but the Vikings turned the ball over on downs after that.

 Bellinger lost a fumble at the Minnesota 23 in the first quarter.
 Richie James dropped a third-and-5 pass from the 37 that would’ve moved the sticks in the fourth quarter, forcing the Giants to settle for Graham Gano’s third field goal that cut the lead to 17-16 with 6:24 left.

 Late in the third quarter, Cor’Dale Flott bobbled his interception attempt at the Giants 40.
-After replay review overturned the turnover call on the field, the Vikings resumed their drive and finished it in the end zone.
+After a replay reversal of the turnover call on the field, the Vikings resumed their drive and finished it in the end zone.

 Hockenson made a leaping catch above safety Julian Love and cornerback Darnay Holmes that he secured with both hands all the way through the hard landing on his back.
 That 15-yard score gave Minnesota the lead back with 14:12 to go.

-Rarely have these Vikings played a drama-free fourth quarter, though.
-Naturally, they wound up with another nail-baiting win, setting the NFL record with their 11th one-score victory of the season.

-After their NFL-record comeback from a 33-point deficit to beat Indianapolis, the Vikings didn’t electrify the stadium like last week.
-They dodged the letdown that can follow a spirited win, though, unlike last month when their rally from a 17-point deficit to beat Buffalo preceded a 40-3 loss to Dallas.
+After their NFL-record comeback from a 33-point deficit to beat Indianapolis, the Vikings importantly dodged the letdown that can follow such a spirited win.

+“They made the plays they needed to win it,” Giants coach Brian Daboll said.
+“Give them credit.”

-Jefferson passed Randy Moss to set the single-season Vikings record for receiving yards with 1,723 and hit the 100-yard mark for the 24th time in his career.
+Jefferson passed Randy Moss to set the single-season Vikings record for receiving yards with 1,756 and counting.
+He also hit the 100-yard mark for the 24th time in 48 games.
 That’s the most in NFL history through a player’s first four seasons, and Jefferson is still in his third year.

-Cousins became the fifth player in league history with 25-plus scoring passes in eight straight seasons, behind Peyton Manning (13), Drew Brees (11), Philip Rivers (11) and Tom Brady (10).
+“You can’t amaze me anymore, just the things he’s able to do week in and week out,” Patrick Peterson said.
+“To be able to sustain that level of success is remarkable.”

 INJURY REPORT